 Listen to songs that use pentatonic scale patterns

 The Major Scale

 The major scale features seven notes, which is two more than the pentatonic scale.
 Like any scale, its notes are scattered all over the fretboard and you need to learn them one position and one pattern at a time.
 Because of the additional notes, major scale patterns are more complex than pentatonic scale patterns, and they necessitate the use of more fingers.
 As a result, making your way around the neck with the major scale requires more work.
 There are also more possibilities when it comes to forming patterns.
 You usually see the major scale taught as either five or seven patterns.
 Either way, the patterns are still the major scale.
-I teach patterns as both a set of five and seven in the Fretboard Theory video instruction featured in the GMT member area.
+I teach patterns as both a set of five and seven in my Fretboard Theory video course.

 Any one of the major scale’s seven degrees can be used as the primary pitch in a piece of music.
 The structure and sound of the scale changes depending on which note is used.
 This means that major scale patterns are used to play any one of seven types of scales called modes.
 The two most common modes are named Ionian and Aeolian, which stem from the 1st and 6th degrees, and are better known as the relative major and the relative minor scale.